Azure-Samples/cognitive-services-python-sdk-samples/samples/language/luis/README.md

 We provide two samples:

-- The booking sample whos a complete example on how to create an app, create intent, utterances, trained and publish the app
+- The booking sample who is a complete example on how to create an app, create intents, utterances, training and publishing the app
-- The management example shows some management operations: import or export an app, listing the different versions of an app, cloning a version, etc.
+- The management example shows management operations: import or export an app/version, listing the different versions of an app, cloning a version, etc.

 ## Cognitive Services: LUIS Runtime Sample